athiththan11/Angular-Locus/README.md

 ##### Environment Variables

-create a project in firebase and replace the api keys in both environment and environment.prod scripts
+Create a project in Firebase and replace the api keys in both `environment` and `environment.prod` scripts

 ```ts
 export const environment = {